 | ||Burbank Tennis Center|

-| ||1515 N. Glenoaks Blvd. (at Amherst)|
+| ||1515 N. Glenoaks Blvd. (@ Amherst)|

 | || |

-Can I contact other members to play tennis outside of organized activities?
+Can I contact other Members to play?

-How do I become a LATA member?
+How do I join?